pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/compute/index.md

 ```

-The target number of running instances for this managed
-instance group.
-This value should always be explicitly set unless this resource is attached to
-an autoscaler, in which case it should never be set.
-Defaults to `0`.
+- The number of instances calculated as a fixed number or a percentage depending on the settings.
+Structure is documented below.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/compute/regionInstanceGroupManager.ts#L268">property updateStrategy</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/compute/regionInstanceGroupManager.ts#L270">property updateStrategy</a>
 </h3>

 ```typescript